arjun-0896/assign2/README.md

    Once you login, you shall be able to see various options such as `creating agent account`, `creating customer account`, etc.<br/><br/>

 #### Customer
-1. A demo customer has been created with following credentials.(Feel free to create a new one)<br/><br/>
+1. A demo customer has been created with the following credentials.(Feel free to create a new one)<br/><br/>
    username : customer1@ncsu.edu<br/>
    password : 12345678<br/>
    <br/>
  #### Agent
- 1. A demo agent has been created with following credentials.(Feel free to create a new one)<br/><br/>
+ 1. A demo agent has been created with the following credentials.(Feel free to create a new one)<br/><br/>
     username : agent1@ncsu.edu<br/>
     password : agent@123<br/>

  #### Options
- Options corresponding to each user is given in respective pages which displays after respective login
+ Options corresponding to each user is given in the respective pages which displays after respective login

  #### Features implemented
  1) Login<br/>